Skip to main content

 How to set date rules:

-This feature lets you automatically schedule task dates based on other lead time or milestones, which helps saving time and keeping projects consistent and reduces manual work.
+This feature lets you automatically schedule a task's date based on other lead time or milestones, which helps saving time and reduces manual work.

 Here’s how it works:

-- Lead Time: Sets a date that happens before or after another key date (e.g., start a task 3 days before the project's due date).
+- Lead Time: Set a date that happens before or after another key date (e.g., start a task 3 days before the project's due date).

-- Milestone: Sets a date that happens before or after another event (e.g., follow-up 2 days after launch).
+- Milestone: Set a date that happens before or after another event (e.g., follow-up 2 days after launch).

 You can define: